hexawyz/Exo/Docs/Corsair HX1200i.md

 So, it seems that some "registers" are split into "banks" 0/1/2.
 These could possibly be either the different rails x Units (in which direction)
 HWiNFO64 seems to query the "banks" consecutively and in reverse order, compared to corsair software.

+#### Playing with settings in iCUE

+There are two settings accessible within Corsait iCUE software:

+PSU OCP mode, and Fan profile.

+By toggling OCP mode and looking at HID packets, we can see that it is controlled by register `D8`: Value `01` is set for OCP single-rail, and `02` for multi-rail (which is the default)

+Creating a custom Fan profile and enabling it, we can see that this induces a write to register `F0` after some delay, as well as periodic writes to `3B`.
+The default value of `00` indicate the default (automatic) mode, and `01` indicates manual mode.

+With the default custom curve, writes were observed:

+02 3b 38
+02 3b 37

+This indicates that `3B` is the fan speed control.

+Temperature was around 36°C or 37°C, and the curve goes from 50% at 30°C to 60% at 40°.
+0x37 is 55 and 0x38 is 56, so it is likely that the value is a percentage between 0 and 100 (not scaled between 0 and 255)

+NB: Associated reads returning the same values were observed.
+(Indicating that the register is R/W without any quirk)

 #### Compiled details

 We can easily deduce that the first byte is a command ID.